lehigh-university-libraries/blog/posts/2024/11/21/isle-deploy.md

 ## On php tests

 We opted to use [drupal/dtt](https://www.drupal.org/project/dtt) to base our tests on.
-This allows us to just utilize our always on dev server, which is running our production site config and content, to run our tests on using that site.
+This allows us to just utilize our always on dev server, which is running our production site config and content, to run our tests against.
 We found a problem with self signed CA certificates causing issues between functional/unit tests and functional javascript tests, so until we resolve that issue we just run two different php unit jobs:

 ```bash
 #!/usr/bin/env bash